Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ERRORS & ISSUES
 Please report site breakage on https://github.com/Kees1958/W3C_annual_most_used_survey_blocklist/issues.

-                                              LESS IS MORE WITH YAML (DNR) FORMAT Besides ABP format, the list is now also available in YAML format used by uBol (over 2000 tracking domains blocked with just 1, yes 1 DNR rule shows why DNR rules are far more effective than ABP rules)
+                                              LESS IS MORE WITH DNR-RULE FORMAT Besides ABP format, the list is now also available in YAML format used by uBol (for comparison Peter Low's blocklist of 3500 host-file blockrules can be catched by just 1 DNR-rule).
+My list of 350 SBP-format rules translates to a dozen DNR-rules, because I included execptions for social networks to prevent website breakage.